-- Programmes must include candidates completing 120 hours of work-based learning in an adult or tertiary teaching setting. - Work-based learning evidence must be provided for candidates carrying out a minimum of four separate learning sessions.
-Each learning session should show evidence of design, facilitation of learning, and assessment and evaluation processes.
-These sessions must be assessed by a suitably qualified assessor. - Work-based learning evidence must also include candidates demonstrating leadership and professional support to other practitioners.
+Programmes must include 60 hours of work-based learning in an adult or tertiary teaching setting and include a minimum of four separate learning sessions incorporating education technologies.
+Each learning session must show evidence of design, facilitation of learning, and assessment and evaluation processes.
+These sessions must be assessed by a suitably qualified assessor.